 Some registered trademarks you may recognize include:

-DOMINO'S LOGO for "hot pizza pies."
+for "hot pizza pies."

-TARGET LOGO for "retail department store services."
+for Target's "retail department store services."

 You can apply to register your trademark in standard character format or special form format.
 The format you choose will affect the scope of protection for your trademark registration.
 For example, The Coca-Cola Company has registered its Coca-Cola® trademark in both standard character format and special form formats, such as:

 Here the trademark is registered in standard character format.
 This format provides the broadest protection because it protects the words themselves and is not limited to a particular font style, size, or color.

 Here the trademark is registered in special form format, where the stylized lettering is a significant part of what’s protected.